jocarthaens/custom-game-framework/README.md

 A work-in-progress project that attempts to create a simple, custom game framework for my 2D topdown games from scratch, with the goal of making the program as memory-efficient as possible while making it modular.
 Prone to heavy editing changes (some features will be removed or revamped).
+This project is suitable only for single-threaded applications.

 Features:
 +Sprite rendering system, sprite classes, image/sprite storage